 You also feel the effect of publicity that doesn’t just depend on one company or one project manager, but on what society as a whole has to offer, which gives us more visibility abroad and brings more people coming on Golden Visas and non-habitual resident investment schemes.
 Together with our level of safety, our sense of empathy towards people and the ease with which we integrate different cultures, these are all pull factors that will keep attracting investment in Portugal.

-Another thing is the fact that banks have been giving Portuguese families the credit they need to start buying properties again and making investments that they couldn’t make a few years ago.
+Another thing is the fact that banks have been giving Portuguese families the credit they need to start buying houses again and making investments that they couldn’t make a few years ago.
 However, I do think that there are some precautions being taken when it comes to investment.

 At some point, measures that have already been put into practice in countries like Canada and New Zealand could start to be debated here, like imposing restrictive policies and more demanding tax regimes on foreign investments.
 Right now there is a huge discrepancy between what Portuguese people can afford in terms of property, which is a first-class priority, and what is actually being practiced.

 This is why I think some of these measures might end up being debated in Europe and Portugal.
-Overall I think that there will continue to be a positive trend, but with a few warning signs in the kind of projects that are developed on put out onto the real estate market.
+Overall I think that there will continue to be a positive trend, but with a few warning signs in the kind of projects that are developed on put out onto the market.

 This is also a good question.
 I think it’s obvious that Proptech is here to stay and that there is more to come.
 This is to be expected, as there has been this kind of evolution across all sectors, from information technology, for obvious reasons, daily city operations, all the way to the health system.

 I think that the biggest adaptation will be the cultural exchange and how much people are going to have to learn.
 All across the real estate value chain we still have very traditional models, which can be seen as much in brokerages as property development and building inspection.
-I think that right now, it will be the project managers who head the advancement with Proptech, as they already assimilating new technologies, like BIM (Building Information Modelling), for example.
+I think that right now, it will be the project managers who head the advancement, as they already assimilating new technologies, like BIM (Building Information Modelling), for example.

 Nevertheless, people in the sector will have to undergo huge training to adjust to the new technology, which will ultimately free them up for other tasks and responsibilities.
 I think that there will have to be a lot of training and openness to new ideas, but adjusting to Proptech is a no-brainer.